Merchandise Manager Salary

 Macy's, Inc. offers the largest salaries in town — $54K on average.

 Popular Skills for Merchandise Manager

-Merchandise Managers seem to require a number of specific skills.
+Overall, survey participants reported applying a fair number of skills to their work.
 Most notably, facility with Negotiation, Operations Management, and Project Management are correlated to pay that is significantly above average, leading to increases of 80 percent, 8 percent, and 6 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Customer Service, Training, and Sales Management.
-Most people experienced in Inventory Management also know Sales Management.
+At the other end of the pay range are skills like Customer Service, Sales Management, and Inventory Management.
+Those educated in Inventory Management tend to be well versed in Sales Management.

 Pay by Experience Level for Merchandise Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.